clodbe0/MDEF22/docs/temr1/02-Bio&Agri Zero.md

 Other reasons are related to the CCD as poor nutrition, pathogens, parasites and pests and many actions are being taken into consideration in order to protect honey bees and pollinators (wild bees too are in danger and very important for the environment.)

 The best thing that the public can take is not to use pesticides randomly and help them out by planting pollinator friendly plants as foxglove, bee balm, red clover and other plants!

+P.S.
+Thank you so much Nuria, Jordi and Jonatan for introducing me to science and experiments in a very funny and participative way.

 **SITOGRAPHY**